eilvelia/tdl/README.md

 ## API

 > [!NOTE]
-> A more exhaustive documentation is available in the
+> More exhaustive documentation can be found in the
 > [TypeScript declaration file](packages/tdl/index.d.ts).

 #### `tdl.configure(options: TDLibConfiguration) => void`